psake/PowerShellBuild/README.md

 # PowerShellBuild.Common

-This project aims to provide common [psake](https://github.com/psake/psake) tasks for building, testing, and publishing PowerShell modules.
+This project aims to provide common [psake](https://github.com/psake/psake) and [Invoke-Build]https://github.com/nightroman/Invoke-Build) tasks for building, testing, and publishing PowerShell modules.

 Using these shared tasks reduces the boilerplate scaffolding needed in most PowerShell module projects and help enforce a consistent module structure.
 This consistency ultimately helps the community in building high-quality PowerShell modules.

-> psake version `4.8.0` or greater is required to make use of shared psake tasks.
+> If using [psake](https://github.com/psake/psake) as your task runner, version `4.8.0` or greater is required to make use of shared tasks distributed in separate modules.
 > Currently, `v4.8.0` of psake is unreleased and must be retrieved from the [shared-module-tasks](https://github.com/psake/psake/tree/shared-module-tasks) branch.
+> For [Invoke-Build](https://github.com/nightroman/Invoke-Build), see the [how to dot source tasks using PowerShell aliases](https://github.com/nightroman/Invoke-Build/blob/master/Tasks/Import/README.md#example-2-import-from-a-module-with-tasks) example.

 <p align="center">
     <img src="media/psaketaskmodule-256x256.png" alt="Logo">